actionquake/aq2-tng/Espionage.md

     * The leader's bandage time is halved
     * The leader receives periodic medkits, if medkit_max is > 0, to be used when they bandage
 * **esp_enhancedslippers** [0/1] - to remove limping from leg damage (falling and shooting), and 50% damage reduction when falling long distances.
 This used to be called `e_enhancedSlippers` from the original ETE, but was renamed to keep in with the naming convention of Espionage options
+* **esp_atl** [0/1] - default `0`, this forces ATL mode if `1`, even if the scenario loaded for the map is for ETV mode.
+Has no effect on any map that is specifically setup for ATL mode or maps that load safe defaults, which are always ATL mode.
 * **esp_matchmode** [0/1] - toggles setting hard-coded defaults if matchmode is enabled, as posted below:

 ```